 Qlikview has remained with some obsolete tools and interface designs.
-It lacks the new methods of drag-and-drop function and other designs which offer cutting edge technology over the normal Qlikview functions.
+It lacks the new methods of drag-and-drop function and other designs that offer cutting edge technology over the normal Qlikview functions.

-Having learnt the basics of Tableau and Qlikview, it is important to understand the basic architecture of each of the tools, which allows us to get an insight of the flow of control in each of them.
+Having learned the basics of Tableau and Qlikview, it is important to understand the basic architecture of each of the tools, which allows us to get an insight into the flow of control in each of them.